G29 - Bed Leveling (Automatic)

 - Use

-to save the mesh to EEPROM, if desired.
+Control>Store memoryto save the mesh to EEPROM, if desired.

 Mesh Editing

-adds these parameters to G29
+AUTO_BED_LEVELING_BILINEAR adds these parameters to G29 for editing mesh points:

 Notes

-will use the default values set in Configuration.h
+Any arguments left out of G29 will use the default values set in Configuration.h.

 Parameters